Northumbria: Æthelfrith (r. 593–616)

-Æthelfrith was the first Anglo-Saxon leader to hold the thrones of both Deira and Bernicia, and so he ruled over all the people north of the Humber.
+Æthelfrith was the first Angle leader to hold the thrones of both Deira and Bernicia, and so he ruled over all the people north of the Humber.
 His rule was notable for his numerous victories over the Britons and the Gaels.

 Edwin (r.
 616–633)

 Edwin, like Æthelfrith, was king of both Deira and Bernicia and ruled them from 616 to 633.
-Under his reign the Isle of Man and the lands of Gwynedd in Northern Wales were incorporated into Northumbria.
+Under his reign, the Isle of Man and the lands of Gwynedd in Northern Wales were incorporated into Northumbria.
 Edwin married Æthelburh, a Christian Princess from Kent in 625.
-He converted to Christianity two years later after a period of heavy consideration and after consulting numerous advisors.
+He converted to Christianity two years later, after a period of heavy consideration and after consulting numerous advisors.
 Edwin fell in battle in 633 against Cadwallon of Gwynedd and the pagan Penda of Mercia.
 He was venerated as a saint and martyr after his death.

 Oswald (r.
 634–642)

-Oswald was a King of Bernicia, who regained the kingdom of Deira after defeating Cadwallon in 634.
-Oswald then ruled Northumbria until his death in 642.
-A devout Christian, Oswald worked tirelessly to spread the religion in his traditionally pagan lands.
+Oswald was a king of Bernicia, who regained the kingdom of Deira after defeating Cadwallon in 634.
+Oswald then ruled Northumbria until he died in 642.
+A devout Christian, Oswald worked tirelessly to spread the faith in his traditionally pagan lands.
 It was during his reign that the monastery at Lindisfarne was created.
-Oswald fell in the Battle of Maserfield against Penda of Mercia in 642 but his influence endured because, like Edwin, Oswald was venerated as a saint after his death.
+Oswald fell in the Battle of Maserfield against Penda of Mercia in 642, but his influence endured because, like Edwin, Oswald was venerated as a saint after his death.

 Oswiu (r.
 642–670)

 Oswiu was the brother of Oswald and succeeded him after the latter's defeat in Maserfield.
-Oswiu succeeded where Edwin and Oswald failed as, in 655, he slew Penda during the Battle of the Winwaed, making him the first Northumbrian King to also control the kingdom of Mercia.
+Oswiu succeeded where Edwin and Oswald failed as, in 655, he slew Penda during the Battle of the Winwaed, making him the first Northumbrian King also to control the kingdom of Mercia.
 During his reign, he presided over the Synod of Whitby, an attempt to reconcile religious differences between Roman and Celtic Christianity, in which he eventually backed Rome.
 Oswiu died from illness in 670 and divided Deira and Bernicia between two of his sons.
+His son Aldfrith of Northumbria took over the throne upon his death.

+Eadberht (r.
+738–758)

+Eadberht of Northumbria, the brother of Ecgbert, Archbishop of York, is seen by some historians as a return to the imperial ambitions of seventh-century Northumbria, and his reign may represent a period of economic prosperity.
+He faced internal opposition from rival dynasties, and at least two actual or potential rivals were killed during his reign.
+In 758, he abdicated in favour of his son Oswulf and became a monk at York.
+Oswulf was murdered the next year and Æthelwald Moll of Northumbria seized the throne, which he occupied for seven years until he was deposed by Alhred. Æthelred I of Northumbria, son of Æthelwald, reigned for 10 interrupted years to 796.